sypie/InstallScript/README.md

 sudo wget https://raw.githubusercontent.com/Yenthe666/InstallScript/17.0/odoo_install.sh
 ```
 ##### 2. Modify the parameters as you wish.

+Open the odoo_install.sh file with nano to make changes.

 There are a few things you can configure, this is the most used list:<br/>
 ```OE_USER``` will be the username for the system user.<br/>
 ```GENERATE_RANDOM_PASSWORD``` if this is set to ```True``` the script will generate a random password, if set to ```False```we'll set the password that is configured in ```OE_SUPERADMIN```.
 By default the value is ```True``` and the script will generate a random and secure password.<br/>